apache/tvm-rfcs/rfcs/xxxx-collage.md

 (See Appendix A for a comparison of this proposal and the paper's implementation.
 See Appendix D for TODO items in the ' v2' prototype.)

+When Collage is enabled it subsumes the existing `MergeComposite`/`AnnotateTarget`/`MergeCompilerRegions`/ `PartitionGraph` passes embedded within each `partition_for_<toolchain>` function with a single new `CollagePartitioner` pass.
+The pass is guided by the list of available `Target`s and three existing sources:

+1. The `"TOpPattern"` attributes provided for every Relay operator and used by TVM's built-in `FuseOps`.
+2. The BYOC `"target.<toolchain>"` operator predicates provided for some operator/toolchain pairs by 'operator-based' BYOC integrations.
+   TODO(mbs): Consider removing predicate based BYOC integrations once TensorRT has been transitioned to be predicate based.
+3. The BYOC operator pattern/predicates (usually) registered in the pattern table by 'pattern-based' BYOC integrations.

+The pass is run as early in the compilation flow as possible (see Appendix C).

+Only some boilerplate aspects of existing BYOC integrations need to be adjusted to support Collage (patterns must be registered in the standard pattern table, 'preamble' passes need to be split out as per Appendix C, and any mandatory post lowering helpers must be folded into the custom lowering function.
+We'll make sure these changes are part of or coordinated with the UMA project).
+However Collage may require more robustness from the BYOC integrations, see Appendix F.

+Note however that we are **not** proposing to deprecate the existing `partition_for_<toolchain>` operations (or their UMA equivalent).
+This is mostly because Collage is inherently a tuning-based system which is not practical for users who need a stand-alone compiler.
+But it is also because of challenges with establishing a common pass ordering which will work for both TVM and all BYOC toolchains (see Appendix C for more details).

+# Motivation

 This tuning approach contrasts with TVM's existing "greedy" and "manual" approaches to partitioning:

 - Greedy: Currently only the largest possible supported sub-graphs are used for partitions, irrespective of their